dapr/docs/daprdocs/content/en/getting-started/quickstarts/statemanagement-quickstart.md

 With the `statestore.yaml` component, you can easily swap out the [state store](/reference/components-reference/supported-state-stores/) without making code changes.

-The Redis `statestore.yaml` file included for this quickstart contains the following:
+The Redis `statestore.yaml` file included for this Quickstart contains the following:

 ```yaml
 apiVersion: dapr.io/v1alpha1